 Hephaestos Was Lame And Had A Sad Childhood

 It is known, however, that his life from the beginning was hard.
 It is unclear whether Hephaestus was born lame or whether he was lamed.
 No one was interested to celebrate the birth of Hephaestus, even his own mother, Hera, who was a pre-Greek deity, the earth goddess of Argos, the sister-wife of Zeus.

 Hera had awaited Hephaestus - child impatiently, hoping to see a beautiful and gifted child that it would make her husband Zeus forget all his consorts and children he had with them.
 It should be mentioned that various ancient authors were uncertain whether Zeus really was the father of Hephaestus.
 Many ancient literary sources mention that Hera gave birth to Hephaestus on her own.

 Though the identity of Hephaestus’ parents is still a topic of discussion, most myths reveal this powerful blacksmith was credited with a number of incredible inventions.

 According to one version of the story, when the baby was born, Hera was shocked because the child was very ugly.
 She knew that such an ugly child would be more trouble for her than happiness so she threw him from the residence of the gods, Mount Olympus to Earth.
 The boy survived this fall because he was immortal, and was found by Eurynome, one of the three thousand daughters of Okeanos and the Nereid Thetis.

 Thetis Receiving the Weapons of Achilles from Hephaestus by Anthony van Dyck (1630-1632)

 The goddesses nursed the young god but unfortunately, the terrible fall had injured his legs and left him lame for the rest of his life.
 Raised by Eurynome and Thetis in secret, Hephaestus lived for nine years hidden away beneath the waters, and spent his time perfecting his tools and creating amazingly ingenious objects for the sea-nymphs, the only friends, he had.
 He loved his work and blacksmithing, which were his great passion from a very young age, but he was also a vulnerable, angry, young man with personal feelings.
-He knew he was rejected from Olympus.
+He knew he was rejected by Olympus.